Note from Kathryn:

 At the time I launched the challenge, I thought it would be fun to invite my friends online to join me.
 Within a year, over a 1,000 new friends from all over the world have taken up the challenge.
 It is exciting to see how mandalas appeal to everyone from all ages and all regions of the world.
 It is truly a global movement.

-Two years later, I’ve discovered that creating mandalas is much more than making pretty pictures.
+Over the years, I’ve discovered that creating mandalas is much more than making pretty pictures.
 Making mandalas is a deeply relaxing and healing practice.
 I’ve seen how a regular mandala practice has helped participants to work through challenging times in their lives including:

 - experiencing the loss of loved ones and the grieving process